YuhengHuang87/TE_crossover/In silico exploration of identifying CO with the pool-seq approach/README.md

 II.
 Test the impact of sequencing, depth, and structural variants on the false negative CO recall rate
 1. generate recombinant haplotypes (one CO per chromosome arm): perl generate_one_recombiant_individual_chro_arm.pl
 2. run PBSIM to simulate PacBio long reads, extract those read with obtain_PBSIM_reads_recombinant.pl, and map those CO reads: sbatch PBSIM_minimap_False_negative.sub
+3. run the pipeline as above to recall CO events using our approach